 Craig: This is an easy answer, but one you would be wise to note, and note quickly.

-The unlikelihood of falling back on an academic career
+Falling back on an academic career is unlikely

 Acknowledgement: I thank Eric for humoring my excessive questions, writing frankly, and reviewing the final draft of this post prior to its publication on this blog.